ionic-team/stencil/test/karma/README.md

 `test-prerender/` is used to test and verify that pre-render builds are able to run to completion.
 The components used in this directory are consumed by tests found in the `test-app/` directory.

-### `test-sibling/`

-`test-sibling/` is used to verify that more than one instance of Stencil can run in the context of an application.
-The components used in this directory are consumed by tests found in the `test-app/` directory.

 ### Creating a New Test

 First, create a replication page for your tests: